Information and intelligence

 - VCSE Employment, Inclusion and Skills Focus Group

-Our partnership with Clinks ensures the voluntary sector in the North East is kept up to date with changes to criminal justice policy and provide the opportunity for a North East voice in Clinks policy responses.
+Our partnership with Clinks ensures the voluntary sector in the North East is kept up to date with changes to criminal justice policy and provides the opportunity for a North East voice in Clinks' policy responses.

-We ensure the sector is informed about the issues which impact it through our various ebulletins which are sent to over 5000 subscribers.
+We inform the sector about the issues impacting it through our various ebulletins, which are sent to more than 10,000 subscribers.

 We also provide intelligence on the North East sector to partners and stakeholders.

 Local Infrastructure Organisations are a vital source of support to the voluntary, community and social enterprise sector in the North East and we have a directory to help you find your nearest one.